By: Team F09-1 Since: Sep 2018 Licence: MIT

 Step 1.
 The user launches the application.
 The application boots up and lists all members.

 Step 2.
 The user locates the person he wants to add on at Index 4.
-They execute the asl 4 s/Photography l/60
+They execute the asl 4 s/Photography l/60 command.

-Step 3.'LogicManager' calls the 'parseCommand' in the 'AddressBookParser', which calls AddSkillCommandParser
+Step 3.'LogicManager' calls the 'parseCommand' in the 'AddressBookParser', which calls AddSkillCommandParser to

 parse it.

 Step 4.
-After parsing, the command is sent to the Model
+After parsing, the command is sent to the Model which alters the Person object by modifying their

-and SkillLevel
+Skill and SkillLevel properties.

 Step 5.
-The result is encapsulated as a CommandResult
+The result is encapsulated as a CommandResult object which is passed back to the UI.

 The following is a sequence diagram illustrating the above.